-- 2. Throughout the day, observe wire rope during operation, particularly: - Pick-up Points-Sections of wire rope that are repeatedly stressed during each lift, such as those sections in contact with sheaves. - End Attachments-The point where a fitting is attached to the wire rope or the point where the wire rope is attached to the drum. - Abuse Points-The point where the wire rope is subjected to abnormal scuffing and scraping.
+- Pick-Up Points sections of rope that are repeatedly stressed during each lift, such as those sections in contact with sheaves. - End attachments the point where a fitting is attached to the rope or the point where the rope is attached to the drum. - Abuse points the point where the rope is subjected to abnormal scuffing and scraping.